 Huaraz is a very walkable town.
 Just about anything can be reached with a 20 minute walk.
 Taxies are easy to pick up (you will be honked at if you are walking down the street), just hold up a hand or look like you might need a ride.
 They shouldn’t cost more than 2 S/.

 Floating around town you will find a Huaraz pocket map/guide.
 This is very helpful for getting around town and also includes some interesting stories and other useful information.

 Lodging in Huaraz is not hard to come by and there is a range of options for all budgets.
 Space in a bunk room can be found for 10 S/.
 More comfortable accommodations (private rooms, private bath) that will not break the bank are also available.
 For extended stays, it is possible to find a room to rent in a house.

-(10 S/. for a bunk): One of the cheaper places in Huaraz, it still has reasonable accommodations.
-Loacated at Av.
-Confraternidad Oeste #122, down near the market and the stadium.
+El Tambo (10 S/. for a bunk): One of the cheaper places in Huaraz, it still has reasonable accommodations.
+Located at Av.
+Confraternidad Oeste #122, down near the market and the stadium

 Huaraz may be a small town in Peru, but I have found the food to be excellent fuel for long days in the mountains.
 A “food tour” of Huaraz on a rest day can be a very satisfying experience.
 There are dozens of quality restaurants, some of which cater to tourists and some of which are frequented by locals.
 Prices range from 6 S/. a plate to 45 S/. per plate.
 Tipping is not expected, but if you get great service it’s not a bad idea to round your bill up a bit.